kyma-incubator/compass/chart/compass/charts/testing/README.md

 ## Overview

-This chart consists of the following sub-charts:
+This chart comprises the following sub-chart:
-* `octopus`, which is a testing framework that allows you to run tests defined as Docker images on a running cluster.
+* `octopus` - A testing framework that allows you to run tests defined as Docker images on a running cluster.